mdn/content/files/en-us/web/api/gamepad/displayid/index.md

 ## Value

-A number representing the associated {{domxref("VRDisplay.displayId")}}.
+A number representing the associated `VRDisplay.displayId`.
 If the number is 0, then the gamepad is not associated with a VR display.

 ## Examples